6 Ways To Handle Unexpected Medical Bills

 If you’re a homeowner who needs to pay off a significant amount of surprise medical debt, having equity in your home can provide you with some additional options at hand.
 For instance, you may qualify for a home equity loan, which would allow you to access some of the home equity built up in your home.
 However, loans like these can be difficult to obtain for those with lower credit scores.
 Another solution that can allow homeowners to convert their home’s equity is through a sale-leaseback.
 This can help you to pay off your medical debt, getting you back to a more solid financial footing.

 How does a sale-leaseback work?
-You can contact a company like EasyKnock, which specializes in sale-leaseback transactions.
-You simply sell your home to EasyKnock, converting the equity into cash, while staying in the home as a renter for as long as you need.
-Some solutions even allow you to repurchase your home later on.
-No need to qualify for or repay a high-interest loan.
+You can simply sell your home, converting the equity into cash, while staying in the home as a renter for as long as you need.
+Some solutions even allow you to repurchase later on.

 Other alternatives to home equity loans include: